Efficiently Seeking Flat Minima for Better Generalization in Fine-Tuning Large Language Models and Beyond: Introduction

+In this paper, we propose a novel PEFT method, FMLoRA, that promotes convergence toward flatter minima.
+Specifically, we theoretically uncover that perturbations in the full parameter space can be equivalently re-parameterized as perturbations within the low-rank space.
+In addition, we propose EFMLoRA to accelerate FMLoRA by an Exponential Moving Average (EMA) strategy.
+We validate that EFMLoRA improves generalization performance on downstream tasks while maintaining computational efficiency comparable to that of LoRA.
+Fig.\ref{fig_comp} compares three methods: LoRA, FMLoRA, and EFMLoRA.
 We conducted comprehensive experiments on diverse tasks (fine-tuning, few-shot learning) and various model types (RoBERTa \cite{liu2019roberta}, GPT-2 \cite{radford2019language}, CLIP \cite{zanella2024low}, Qwen-VL-Chat \cite{Bai2023QwenVLAV}) and scales.
-We find that our EFlat-LoRA can achieve model accuracy very close to or even surpass both full fine-tuning and LoRA across many tasks.
-Our main contribution can be summarized as follows: \begin{itemize} \item We propose Flat-LoRA, a novel PEFT training method that integrates SAM into the LoRA framework.
-Furthermore, the EFlat-LoRA provides an efficient tool for empirically understanding the connection between sharpness and generalization in LLMs and beyond in the future.
-We empirically show that reducing sharpness is highly correlated with improved generalization in PEFT tasks, which has been rarely explored in PEFT studies before.
+We find that EFMLoRA achieves model accuracy very close to, or even surpass both full fine-tuning and LoRA across many tasks.
+Our main contribution can be summarized as follows: \begin{itemize} \item We propose FMLoRA, a novel PEFT training method that integrates SAM into the LoRA framework.
+Furthermore, EFMLoRA provides an efficient tool for empirically understanding the connection between sharpness and generalization in LLMs and beyond.
+We empirically show that reducing sharpness is highly correlated with improved generalization in PEFT tasks, which has been rarely explored in PEFT studies before. \item We conduct comprehensive experiments on LLMs (\textit{e.g.}, RoBERTa, GPT-2) and vision-language models (\textit{e.g.}, CLIP, Qwen-VL-Chat) across various tasks including fine-tuning and few-shot learning.
+Results show that EFMLoRA achieves optimize efficiency comparable to that of LoRA while simultaneously attaining comparable or even better performance. \end{itemize}